Welcome Admitted Students

 Third Year Curriculum: Explore our webpages on The New Third Year for background on W&L Law's innovations to the traditional third year of law school.
 Check out W&L Law's YouTube channel to hear participating students' reflections on their experiences.
 Click here to review our webpage highlighting our distinctive three-year curricular progression.

 Life in Lexington.
 To learn more about all that Lexington and the W&L campus community has to offer please see our comprehensive review of Life in Lexington.
-For those law students moving to Lexington with significant others and/or families please visit our Students with Families page for an in-depth guide to living in Lexington with a family.
-For maps of the campus and the downtown, please consult W&L University Campus Map and the Visitor Center's map of downtown Lexington.
+For those law students moving to Lexington with significant others and/or families please visit our Students with Significant Others page for an in-depth guide to living in Lexington with a family.
+For maps of the campus and the downtown, please consult the W&L University Campus Map and the Visitor Center's map of downtown Lexington.

 Meal Plans.
 The University offers a number of meal plan options and dining locations.
 Visit the Dining Services webpage for details.
 You do NOT need a student ID number to purchase a meal plan.

 Policies on Accommodating Students with Disabilities.
 Please see our Law School Policies on Accommodating Students with Disabilities for more information.